 - Inability to take steps while holding the ball in netball

-Almost every episode features a ‘battle scene’ in which the characters look silly, but these characters look silly at every opportunity.
+Almost every episode features a ‘big struggle scene’ in which the characters look silly, but these characters look silly at every opportunity.
 Kath only smokes (in secret) while wearing a rubber glove.
 We all know women of about that age who don’t want to stain their fingers, which makes this a combination of madcap and character reference humour.

 Attention is focused on the wrong thing